awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `/ecs-agent.log`
 Default value on Linux: Null
 Default value on Windows: Null
-Determines the location where agent logs should be written\.
+The location where agent logs should be written\.
 If you are running the agent via `ecs-init`, which is the default method when using the Amazon ECS\-optimized AMI, the in\-container path will be `/log` and `ecs-init` mounts that out to `/var/log/ecs/` on the host\.

 `ECS_LOGLEVEL`
 Example values: `crit`, `error`, `warn`, `info`, `debug`
 Default value on Linux: `info`
 Default value on Windows: `info`
-The level to log at on `stdout`\.
+The level of detail to log\.

 `ECS_CHECKPOINT`
 Example values: `true` \| `false`